douglasgreen/outlines/society/philosophy/books.en.md

 including psychology, literature, and existential philosophy.
 Schopenhauer's exploration of the irrational aspects of human nature and his emphasis on the will as a fundamental force have left a lasting impact on philosophical thought.

+### Essays and Aphorisms (1851)

+"Essays and Aphorism", or "Parerga und Paralipomena", is a collection of philosophical essays by Arthur Schopenhauer, published in 1851.
+The title, derived from Greek, translates to "Appendices" and "Omissions," reflecting the nature of the work as supplementary to Schopenhauer's main philosophical ideas rather than a comprehensive introduction or summary.

+#### Structure and Content

+-   **Volume One (Parerga):** This volume contains six extended essays that serve as supplementary readings to Schopenhauer's main philosophical works.
+These essays delve into various philosophical topics, providing deeper insights and elaborations on his established ideas.

+-   **Volume Two (Paralipomena):** This volume consists of shorter essays and reflections, organized into thirty-one subheadings.
+These writings address topics that Schopenhauer had not previously explored in depth but considered complementary to the themes discussed in the Parerga.

+#### Themes and Influence

+-   The essays cover a wide range of subjects, including human nature, ethics, and metaphysics.
+    Notably, the collection includes discussions on the "hedgehog's dilemma," an analogy about the challenges of human intimacy, and an introduction to "The Art of Being Right," Schopenhauer's discourse on rhetoric.

+-   Schopenhauer's style and the thematic arrangement of the Paralipomena significantly influenced later philosophers, particularly Paul Rée and Friedrich Nietzsche.
+Nietzsche's exploration of aphorisms and the relationship between man and the universe can be traced back to Schopenhauer's influence.

+#### Publication and Reception

+-   Initially, publishers were hesitant to publish the work due to the lukewarm reception of Schopenhauer's earlier publications.
+However, through the efforts of his disciple Julius Frauenstädt, the work was eventually published by Hayn of Berlin in a limited print run of 750 copies.

+-   The publication of Parerga und Paralipomena marked a turning point in Schopenhauer's career, garnering attention from notable figures like John Oxenford.
+Oxenford's favorable review in the Westminster Review helped spark interest in Schopenhauer's philosophy, leading to a resurgence in his popularity.

+In summary, "Parerga und Paralipomena" is a significant work that offers supplementary insights into Schopenhauer's philosophy.
+It played a crucial role in reviving interest in his ideas and influencing subsequent philosophical thought.

 ## Ralph Waldo Emerson (1803-1882)